awslabs/damo/USAGE.md

 The first line shows the recording started timestamp.
 Records of data access patterns follow.
 Each record is separated by a blank line.
-Each record first specifies when the record started (`monitoring_start`) and ended (`monitoring_end`) in relative to the start time, the duration for the recording (`monitoring_duration`).
+Each record first specifies when the record started (`monitoring_start`) and ended (`monitoring_end`) relative to the start time, the duration for the recording (`monitoring_duration`).
 Recorded data access patterns of each target follow.
 Each data access pattern for each task shows the target's id (``target_id``) and a number of monitored address regions in this access pattern (``nr_regions``) first.
 After that, each line shows the start/end address, size, and the number of observed accesses of each region.

 heats